sasjakoning/human-centered-design-2223/README.md

 Designing with inclusively in mind is something that has been scratching the back of my mind for a while now.
 I've always been interested in the topic but I never really knew how to approach it.
 This project has given me a lot of insight into how to design inclusively by designing exclusively.

+During this project I learned several new things when it comes to testing.
+It's important to have a clear plan of what to ask and do ahead of time and to have a clear goal in mind.
+This way you can make sure you get the most out of the test session.
+It's also important to make sure the test person is comfortable and knows what to do.

 There are a couple of things I would have liked to add to the prototype but I didn't have the time to do so.
 I would have loved to add move fun interactions and animations to add more nonsense and create a fun experience for Eric.
 I would have done this by adding animations to the emoji when the sliders are adjusted.
 I would have also liked to have more test sessions with Eric to better fine-tune the balance between too many and too little sliders.

 Another feature that I would have liked to add is a way save an emoji.
 This would allow Eric to save emoji's he likes and use them later.
 I would have done this by adding a way to save the emoji to a list and then load them later.